AlexandreSaPt/fs_recruit/readme.md

 This approach, instead of using the value that is read by the sensors in that moment, it uses the average of a sample (of which size is expressed by the macro AVR_SAMPLE).
 This sample is created using the FIFO principle (a queue).
 It stores the last (AVR_SAMPLES - 1) samples, adds the value read by the sensor and performs the average.
 This, I believe, is used to attenuate the occurrence of "spikes" in the data, moments where the value of the sensor could be somewhat wrong.
-With this, we make sure that there needs to be some corroboration in the data set.
+With this, we make sure that there is some corroboration in the data set.
-Here we have the code snippets the read the brake sensor and the APPS respectively, where we can see the code reading from the sensors, inserting it to the buffer that holds the rest of the dataset and performs the average.
+Here we have the code snippets that read the brake sensor and the APPS respectively, where we can see the code reading from the sensors, inserting it to the buffer that holds the rest of the dataset and finally performing the average.

 **Brake Sensor**
 ```c++